juniorsundarCasual/TGT/vault/volume-4.chapter-253.md

 "So all this time, there was a teleportation anchor," Marie spat maliciously.
 While her mind spun up malicious pranks to throw her Master's way, she stated, "That's quite different from how the sects back at the empire maintain their strength."

-"The Hidden Celestial Sect is an isolationist sect at its core.
+"The Mystic Celestial Sect is an isolationist sect at its core.
 Having rampant internal strife can hinder the integrity of the sect.
 Therefore, we like to promote camaraderie amongst the sect members.
 This initiative is just one of the many ways we do so."

 The sect had many other miscellaneous facilities that did not pertain to cultivation or martial arts.
 There were centres for the arts, recreation rooms, relaxation spaces and many more.
 All in all, there was everything a person could need to live a beyond comfortable life available here.

 "Doesn't it get claustrophobic and boring?
 Staying here like this, it feels like a prison," Marie pointed out.
 "I mean, all these facilities sure can keep life dynamic, but if every day of your life is the same, I bet things would become really dull - your days would just start blending into each other."

 The woman raised her shoulders indifferently and countered, "Worldly afflictions like that are just distractions.
-The pursuit of every member of the Hidden Celestial Sect is to advance and grow stronger so that we can take control of our lives."
+The pursuit of every member of the Mystic Celestial Sect is to advance and grow stronger so that we can take control of our lives."

 Marie could hear the zeal and conviction in the woman's words, which was something only achieved if these thoughts were drilled into her from a very raw age.
 "You say that, yet you still succumb to worldly afflictions of lust."